-There are so many benefits to having a healthy mouth, and it’s easy to take care of your oral health by following these simple steps.
+There are so many benefits to having a healthy mouth.
+It’s easy to take care of your oral health by following these simple steps.

-From improving your self-confidence to avoiding health problems later in later in life, the benefits of maintaining good oral hygiene can improve your life in so many ways.
+From improving your self-confidence to avoiding health problems later in later in life, the benefits of maintaining good oral hygiene can improve your life in so many ways.1

 What is good oral hygiene?

 Maintaining good oral hygiene is not just about your teeth.
 It’s about making sure your whole mouth is healthy.
 As a general rule, if your mouth looks and smells healthy then it probably is!
 You can check whether your mouth is healthy by going through this checklist: